Dubuque, Iowa: Religion

 Sacred Heart, Holy Ghost, Saint Patrick's, Saint Joseph the Worker, Resurrection, Saint Columbkille's, and Saint Anthony's.

 In 2010, Catholic adherents who regularly attended services made up about 53-percent of Dubuque County residents.
 This contrasts with Iowa as a whole, which was about 17% Catholic in 2010.
 Five religious colleges, four area convents, and a nearby abbey and monastery add to the city's religious importance.

 The city proper is home to 52 different churches: 11 Catholic, 40 Protestant, an Eastern Orthodox, a Jewish synagogue, and a mosque.
 Most of non-Catholic population in the city belongs to various Protestant denominations.
 Dubuque is home to three theological seminaries: St. Pius X Seminary, a college seminary for Catholic men discerning a call to ordained priesthood; the University of Dubuque Theological Seminary, with the Presbyterian Church USA; and the Wartburg Theological Seminary with the Evangelical Lutheran Church in America.
 The University of Dubuque and Wartburg train both lay and ordained ministers for placements in churches nationwide.

 Ben Jacobs of The New Republic described Dubuque as "one of the most Catholic areas in" the United States.

+Ethnic groups

+Several Marshallese immigrants coming to attend a seminary program in the city in the 1970s were the start of the city's Marshallese population.
+Circa 2024, the number of ethnic Marshallese in the Dubuque area numbered about 1,400.